turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 const COMMISSION = 5
 ```

 Let's start coding the buy function.
 To retrieve the amount of payment in the smart contract, we can use `context.attachedDeposit`.
 After that we need to validate the deposit amount and the current NFT price.
-Add the following to `NON-SPEC METHODS`:
+Add the following to `NON-SPEC METHODS` in `main.ts`:

 ```typescript
 export function buy(token_id: TokenId): TokenId {